Anova-Anet/ponytown-stuff/README.md

 • If I have DNIUFP(DoNotInteractUnlessFriends/Party) in my name ,  I mean it .

-• If I unfriend you without warning ,  it's because I get nervous and start to distrust you .
+• If I unfriend you without warning ,  it's because I started to get nervous around you (or I just forgot who you are).
 If this doesn't clear it up then just ask me personally !